digitalcytometry/ecotyper/README.md

 ## **Tutorial 1:** Recovery of Cell States and Ecotypes in User-Provided Bulk Data

 EcoTyper comes pre-loaded with the resources necessary for the reference-guided recovery of cell states and ecotypes previously defined in carcinoma or lymphoma, in user-provided bulk expression data.
-Here, we illustrate how EcoTyper can be used to recover cell states end ecotypes in a new bulk RNA-seq or microarray dataset.
-In the carcinoma EcoTyper paper, we demonstrate that prior deconvolution of bulk data using *CIBERSORTx HiRes* is not necessary for high-fidelity recovery of cell states in bulk-tissue expression data.
+In the [carcinoma EcoTyper paper](https://doi.org/10.1016/j.cell.2021.09.014), we demonstrate that prior deconvolution of bulk data using *CIBERSORTx HiRes* is not necessary for high-fidelity recovery of cell states in bulk-tissue expression data.
 We can proceed to the recovery of states based on bulk data only.

 In this tutorial, we illustrate how EcoTyper can be used to recover the cell states and ecotypes that we defined across **carcinomas** and in **diffuse large B cell lymphoma** (DLBCL), in a set of the bulk samples from lung adenocarcinoma (LUAD) from TCGA and [bulk samples](https://www.nature.com/articles/s41591-018-0016-8) from diffuse large-cell lymphoma (DLBCL), respectively.